sohmdev/sohmdev.github.io/_posts/2023-11-22-fundamentals-part1.md

 # Linear Algebra
 ## Unit 1: Vectors and spaces

-Vectors are used to represent many things around us: from forces like gravity, acceleration, friction, stress and strain on structures, to computer graphics used in almost all modern-day movies and video games.
-Vectors are an important concept, not just in math, but in physics, engineering, and computer graphics, so you're likely to see them again in other subjects.

 #### Vectors
 A Vector ($$\vec{a}$$) has Magnitude and Direction\
   Magnitude = length (is a scalar)\